masonlancaster/dbt_exercise/dbt_exercise_instructions.md

   - package: calogica/dbt_date
     version: 0.9.1
 ```
-- Save the file, after you have done that, you can go to your terminal and type `dbt run -m dim_agent` to build the model.
+- Save the file, after you have done that, you can go to your terminal and type `dbt deps` to install dbt dependencies
-    - Go to Snowflake to see the newly created table!

 - Right click on the models directory and create a new folder inside of it.
 (Be careful not to create it inside of the example directory.)
 - Call this new folder `insurance`